 ORCA members are often also members of the local chapter of ARES or RACES.

 - Amateur Radio Emergency Services (ARES) is a nationwide organizational structure of the Amateur Radio Relay League (AARL) dedicated to emergency service.
 ARES members can help in widespread disasters and can operate before and after government-declared emergency times.
 Weather watching and search and rescue are examples of ARES activities.
-To learn more about ARES please visit the national website: http://www.arrl.org/ares.
+Visit ARES online to learn more.